TunaAkmehmet/math50_2025/unit5.md

 - [Colab notebook]()

 # Concepts
-Interactions, Residual plots and diagnostics (interaction detection), Nonlinear models within the linear framework/(focusing on polynomials), Cross validation, test/training data and overfitting.
+Interactions, Residual plots and diagnostics (interaction detection), Nonlinear models within the linear framework (focusing on polynomials), Cross validation, Test/training data, and overfitting.

 # Things to practice
-- Write Python codes that determines whether you can detect a given interaction with a given amount of data.
+- Write Python code that determines whether you can detect a given interaction with a given amount of data.
 - Make residual plots and identify what might be wrong with a model.
 - Be able to convert nonlinear modeling goals into a linear‑in‑parameters form using basis functions.
 Fit in Python.
 - Exploratory data analysis: Find a dataset and try to answer some questions about it.